BPC-157HealingPeptidesResearch

 OralNot formally establishedStable in gastric acid >24h

 The 24+ hour gastric acid stability is unusual and clinically relevant.
-Most peptides are degraded by gastric proteases.
-BPC-157 remains intact in simulated gastric fluid for extended periods — which is why researchers believe oral delivery can achieve meaningful systemic exposure, and why it was originally studied as a gastric cytoprotectant in the 1990s.
+Most peptides get shredded by gastric proteases.
+BPC-157 stays intact in simulated gastric fluid for extended periods, which is why oral delivery can plausibly hit meaningful systemic exposure, and why it was originally studied as a gastric cytoprotectant in the 1990s.

 What short half-life means for dosing strategy:

 A 15-minute plasma half-life sounds like a problem for once-daily dosing.
-But the relevant question isn't plasma concentration at 12 hours — it's whether pathway-level changes (VEGF upregulation, GHR restoration, FAK activation) persist after clearance.
-Preclinical evidence suggests they do.
+But the relevant question isn't plasma concentration at 12 hours, it's whether pathway-level changes (VEGF upregulation, GHR restoration, FAK activation) persist after the peptide clears.
+Preclinical evidence says they do.
 Angiogenesis and structural remodeling unfold over days to weeks, not minutes.
-This is why single or twice-daily dosing protocols persist despite rapid plasma clearance.
+That's why single or twice-daily dosing protocols persist despite rapid plasma clearance.

 Dosing Protocols: What the Research and Clinical Community Use

 No FDA-approved dosing protocol exists.
-The protocols below reflect published preclinical literature scaled to human bodyweight and established clinical practice patterns documented in the research literature.
+The protocols below reflect published preclinical literature scaled to human bodyweight and the established practice patterns documented in the research literature.
 They are not medical recommendations.

 Injectable Protocol (Musculoskeletal Applications)